kartverket/skip.kartverket.no/docs/03-applikasjon-utrulling/03-skiperator/04-api-docs.md

         <td>boolean</td>
         <td>
           Whether to enable provisioning of an ID-porten client.
-If enabled, an ID-porten client be provisioned.<br/>
+If enabled, an ID-porten client will be provisioned.<br/>
         </td>
         <td>true</td>
       </tr><tr>